mathsgod/graphqlite-mixed-type/README.md

 # graphqlite-mixed-type

-input and output mixed type for graphqlite
+input and output mixed type for <a href="https://github.com/thecodingmachine/graphqlite">thecodingmachine/graphqlite</a>

 ## Setup
 ```php